 ii.
 Paul’s first defense may have been his first imprisonment in Rome (spoken of at the end of Acts), or it could have been a first hearing under his current imprisonment.

 b.
-And I was delivered out of the mouth of the lion: God had delivered Paul before so he had no doubt about God’s power or goodness.
-Paul just didn’t know if this time his fate would end with be delivered out of the mouth of the lion or being preserved for His heavenly kingdom.
+And I was delivered out of the mouth of the lion: God had delivered Paul before, so he had no doubt about God’s power or goodness.
+Paul just didn’t know if this time his fate would end with being delivered out of the mouth of the lion or being preserved for His heavenly kingdom.

 c.
 To Him be glory forever and ever: This reflects an unreasonable optimism and joy.
 Paul faced his last moments of this life and he was, but many accounts, penniless, friendless, without valuable possessions, cold, without adequate clothing, and destined for a soon death.
 Yet, especially knowing the heavenly reward waiting for him, he would not trade his place with anyone.

 5. (19-21) Paul’s closing greetings to his friends in contact with Timothy, and from Roman Christians.